hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 For us the scrambled egg was not as filling as the porridge.
 In hindsight we'll experiment a bit because all the Nuts with their high concentration of fat were not that good for the digestion.

+## The motivation bar
+We made the experience, that an easy accessible _motivation bar_ is a very good idea.
+This should be a chocolate bar (or similar) that tastes good and that you can look forward to.

+We used it in the moment when you get slightly hungry but also for passages where we needed some extra motivation.
+It improves the mood and _motivates_ to walk up the hill and to bite through.

+We took cereal bars, chocolate bars, banana chips and nuts with us.